mvrijmoet/serpentine-model/README.md

 You will also need to specifiy where data is to be stored.
 This should be specified in the parameter_graphing code.

 data_analysis.Rmd documents and explains the code used for data analysis done with the model results.
 This is also available as a PDF.

+fract_trial_3_6spec.txt contains the simulation data used in the data analysis.